hi-yi/Austin-Airport/ABIA.md

 Atlantic Southeast Airlines(EV) has also the highest average delay time with 33 minutes followed by Comair(oh) Airlines with 25 minutes.
-US Airways has the lowest average delay rate with 2 minutes.
+US Airways has the lowest average delay time with 2 minutes.

 ## 2\) Delay by month